Lang Park: Origins

-The ground was leased by the Queensland Amateur Athletics Association (QAAA) in the 1920s.
+In 1932, the ground was leased by the Queensland Amateur Athletics Association (QAAA).
 In 1935, the Queensland Soccer Council (QSC) became a sub-tenant of the QAAA, with a view to using it as the home ground for Brisbane soccer fixtures (leaving its former home, the Brisbane Cricket Ground).
-The Latrobe Soccer Club, in turn, became a sub-tenant of the QSC, using the ground for its home games (see image below).
+The Latrobe Soccer Club, in turn, became a sub-tenant of the QSC, using the ground for its home games.

 However, by 1937, the QSC was considering sub-leasing Lang Park to "another code of football" (most likely Western Suburbs Rugby League) as it "was not satisfied with the financial returns ... under the sub-lease to the Latrobe-Milton club".
 Latrobe in turn responded that "'If no action Is taken to introduce the Ipswich clubs into the Brisbane competition this' season ... the Latrobe-Milton Club cannot accept an increase in rental for Lang Park.
 Give us competition play with Ipswich and my club will hold the ground as headquarters for the code."